DanielCEvans/Data-Preprocessing-of-IMDB-Data/README.md

 <img width="863" alt="15" src="https://user-images.githubusercontent.com/65587875/101319279-d8a72200-38b5-11eb-94e5-9f614d9a2051.png">

-- In Fig1 we show a histogram of average ratings from the dataset.
+- In Fig1 I show a histogram of average ratings from the dataset.
 The data is left skewed.
 - Fig2 shows when a squaring transformation is applied, the histogram looks more like a normal distribution